There are many reasons why people oppose incineration, including because:

 The alternatives to incineration are cheaper, more flexible, quicker to implement and better for the environment.
-Rather than incinerating waste, local authorities should focus on maximising recycling and providing a weekly separate food waste collection for treatment by composting or anaerobic digestion (AD).
-Recyclables and biodegradables should be separated from the small amount of residue material.
-This residue should be stabilised by composting and then sent to landfill.
+Rather than incinerating waste, local authorities should focus on maximising re-use and recycling alongside providing a weekly separate food waste collection for treatment by composting or anaerobic digestion (AD).
+See UKWIN briefing on how local councils can improve their recycling rates.

 Incineration is a barrier to the Circular Economy

 The ‘linear economy’ relies on extraction and processing, followed by consumption and disposal (via incineration or landfill).
 Extraction and disposal deplete finite resources and cause environmental and social harm.
 With a circular economy the value of resources is preserved, material and nutrients that are needed to create new products are maintained, and the most is made of existing resources.
 (Source)

 Incineration has no place in the circular economy towards which we should be working.
 Incineration wastes finite resource, squanders nutrients vital for the health of our soil, and is recognised as a ‘leakage’ to be minimised (Source, Source, Source).
 Products currently being incinerated should be treated at a higher tier of the Waste Hierarchy, and where that is not possible they need to be ‘designed out’.

 “One of the central pillars of a circular economy is feeding materials back into the economy and avoiding waste being sent to landfill or incinerated, thereby capturing the value of the materials as far as possible and reducing losses”— Circular economy in Europe – Developing the knowledge base.
 European Environment Agency, January 2016.

 The UK currently has more incineration capacity existing and under construction than genuinely residual waste to burn, and there are many more incinerator projects in the pipeline.